 Erasmus+ supports work placements for students so that they can gain work experience in an international environment and develop key qualities such as communication and cooperation skills, and broaden their minds and knowledge in respect of other cultures and markets.
 Work placements in foreign establishments within Europe are supported (this excludes EU institutions or those that administer EU programmes as well as diplomatic representatives of the countries of origin of the students).

 Students can apply for funding for a full-time work placement of between two and twelve months.

 The rights and obligations of students in the Erasmus+ programme are set down in the Erasmus+ Students’ Charter.

 The European Commission provides an online language test in German, English, French, Italian, Dutch and Spanish.
 All Erasmus+ students are required to complete this in the working language prior to the semester abroad and after its completion.
 The test is not a selection criterion for support in the Erasmus+ programme but is intended to assess the language competence of the students both before and after their stay abroad and document the potential progress they have made.
 The comprehensive assessment throughout Europe of the development of language competence enables the effectiveness of Erasmus+ to be evaluated.

 Erasmus+ stands for equal opportunity and inclusion and provides special funding for handicapped people and single parents.

 Students planning their work placement in Europe can apply for Erasmus+ funding.
 The application process starts with registration with the International Office.

-Lecturers and staff from all departments at the Frankfurt School can apply for the financing of short-term visiting lectureships or job shadowing, participation in "staff weeks" or attending lectures.
+Lecturers and staff from all departments of Frankfurt School can apply for the financing of short-term visiting lectureships or job shadowing, participation in "staff weeks" or attending language courses.
 A minimum of two days and a maximum of about a week should be spent at the host institution which must be a European university participating in the Erasmus+ programme.